 The bill of fare subsequently put together by Daoheung and company speaks as much, to my inexpert eye at least, of New York State’s bountiful pantry as it does of the baking and curing and smoking traditions brought by Jews fleeing the poverty and pogroms of late 19th and early 20th Century Eastern Europe.

-A signature item, for instance, the straightforwardly named “Salmon Classic,” combines the signature spread from Ben’s Cream Cheese in Spring Valley (a favorite of, among others, famed food writer and humorist Calvin Trillin) and smoked salmon from Catsmo Artisanal Smokehouse, and is completed by capers, onions and tomato.
+A signature item, for instance, the straightforwardly named “Salmon Classic,” combines the signature spread from Ben’s Cream Cheese in Spring Valley (a favorite of, among others, famed food writer and humorist Calvin Trillin) and smoked salmon from Catsmo Artisanal Smokehouse, and is tied together by capers, onions and tomato.
 Catsmo, a Catskill-based firm, also contributes pastrami’d salmon to the likewise intuitively dubbed “Pastrami Salmon,” which includes Ben’s scallion cream cheese.
 Meanwhile, that icon of on-the-go New York breakfast food, the bacon-egg-and-cheese, features pork from Pat LaFrieda, a Bergen, New Jersey, meat purveyor with a three generation history.

 So what are the key differences between a New York and Montreal bagel?

 “One big difference,” explained Daoheung, “is that Montreal bakers use a wood fired oven.
 It’s kind of like pizza with the little burn marks.
 Most bagel places [in New York] use something called a fish oven, where you just pop it in on a rotating belt.
 The Montreal oven just has one chamber, and the baker is really working his ass off to get each bagel perfect.
 It’s like a dance.”